Azure/missionlz/docs/deployment-guides/bicep.md

 - For deployments in BASH or a Windows shell, then a terminal instance with the AZ CLI installed is required.
 For example, [Azure Cloud Shell](https://docs.microsoft.com/en-us/azure/cloud-shell/overview), the MLZ [development container](../.devcontainer/README.md), or a command shell on your local machine with the [AZ CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) installed.
 - For PowerShell deployments you need a PowerShell terminal with the [Azure Az PowerShell module](https://docs.microsoft.com/en-us/powershell/azure/what-is-azure-powershell) installed.

+> [!NOTE]
-> NOTE: The AZ CLI will automatically install the Bicep tools when a command is run that needs them, or you can manually install them following the [instructions here.](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/install#azure-cli)
+> The AZ CLI will automatically install the Bicep tools when a command is run that needs them, or you can manually install them following the **[instructions here.](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/install#azure-cli)**

 ## Planning